-The Office of Financial Aid and Registrar (OFAR) maintains an official transcript for each student.
+The Office of the Registrar maintains an official transcript for each student.
 The transcript is a complete record of all academic work attempted at UMD, a statement of cumulative credits transferred from other colleges or universities, or earned by examination or other acceptable methods.

 Students may obtain official or unofficial copies of their transcripts online or by submitting a request in writing to UMD Transcripts, 184 Darland Administration Building, 1049 University Drive, Duluth, MN 55812.
-There is a $5 charge for official copies plus an additional charge for international, Fed Ex, or “rush” service.
+There is a $15 charge for official copies plus an additional charge for international, Fed Ex, or “rush” service.
 Students may also order official transcripts online and make payment with a credit card by visiting www.d.umn.edu/registrar/transcripts.html.
-Unofficial transcripts can also be requested from the on-the-spot transcript service at the Student Assistance Center, 23 Solon Campus Center.
+Unofficial transcripts can also be requested from One Stop Student Services Center, 23 Solon Campus Center.
 There is no charge for these copies, but students are limited to one copy per visit.

 Access to Student Educational Records